mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Write something up regarding the simulation work you've been doing, specifically the process of getting L from Edep within the Geant program
 - [ ] Redo the 4 SiPM CFD crossing and average pulse to use the new data, collimated
 - [ ] [[Francois meeting]]
+- [ ] Start writing MSc paper based on the sphere paper
+- [ ] MSc paper needs to use new simulations
 - [ ] Invoice for ANSTT

 ## Completed

+- [ ] send cfds to tanya
+- [ ] collimated 4 sipm spectrum Cs

 ***